burwinliu-zz/LibraryOfAlexandria/docs/final.md

 By running both benchmarks and solution on these settings, we can ensure that differences that are shown would be in improvements that our algorithm had made.

+To evaluate each of the data points, we will be recording four Data points -- the distribution of items, the steps, the number of failures, and the overall "score" heuristic.
+We will compose a moving average graph to show improvement over time (which will be done with steps, failures and reward scores), a distribution heat graph for the distribution before and after training, and a histogram of reward and step distribution at these time steps.
+Together, we will analyze these data points to create a Qualitative and Quantitative analysis.
+Quantitatively, we are looking in the step, reward and failure distribution -- if the moving averages tending towards less steps and failures, and higher reward scores, we have succeeded.
+If we improve upon these metrics over the benchmark, then we have succeeded in our mission.
+Qualitatively, we know to look for the distribution of objects -- to find if we are distributing items that occur more often in the closer bins, and are avoiding bins that may cause failure to open.
+If we may do so, then we have succeeded qualiatitvely as well.

 ### Case 1: No Chest Stochasticity

 ###### Benchmark (Optimal) results: